 - 101. Beginning Italian I. 3 hrs. - 102.
 Beginning Italian II.
 3 hrs.
 Prerequisite: ITA 101 or equivalent. - 181.
 Beginning Credit for Study Abroad.
 3-6 hrs.
-Prerequisites: same as FL181. - 201.
+Prerequisites: Prior arrangements for evaluation and receipt of credit.
+Beginning study of the Italian language and culture with emphasis on communicative skills (equivalent to ITA 101 and/or 102).
+Credit will be granted for systematic study of the Italian language and culture in a recognized teaching institution, approved in advance by the Department of Foreign Languages and Literatures.
+The department will examine and grade the progress and achievement of the participants in this program before granting credit. - 201.
 Intermediate Italian I. 3 hrs.
-Prerequisite: ITA 102 or equivalent. - 202.
-Intermediate Italian II.
+Prerequisite: ITA 102 or equivalent.

+- 202. Intermediate Italian II.
 3 hrs.
 Prerequisite: ITA 201 or equivalent. - 281.
 Intermediate Credit for Study Abroad.
 3-6 hrs.
-Prerequisites: At least six (6) hours at the 100 level; otherwise same as 181. - 381.
+Prerequisites: At least six (6) hours at the 100 level; otherwise same as - 381.
 Junior Credit for Study Abroad.
 3-6 hrs.
 Prerequisites: At least six (6) hours at the 200 level; otherwise same as 181. - 481.
 Senior Credit for Study Abroad.
 3-6 hrs.
 Prerequisites: At least six (6) hours at the 300 level; otherwise same as 181.